The best beginner drones 2024: Begin your drone journey with the best drone for you

 🔎 With a low cost and a complete kit with everything you need to get started, the BetaFPV Cetus Pro provides a low-risk entry point to learning how to fly FPV drones when compared to more expensive models. ★★★★

-The Cetus Pro kit is perfect for beginners diving into FPV flying, and it has everything you need to kickstart your journey for just $226 / £190.
-It comes with the Cetus Pro Brushless Quadcopter, a LiteRadio 2SE Transmitter, VR02 FPV Goggles, two batteries, a USB battery charger with cable, four spare propellers, a propeller removal tool, a USB-C cable and a handy carry case.
-And if you ever have a major crash, spare parts are available for replacements.
+The Cetus Pro, however, is a good option for an entry-level drone, particularly because it comes with everything you might need.
+This includes a Cetus Pro Brushless Quadcopter, a LiteRadio 2SE Transmitter, VR02 FPV Goggles, two batteries, a USB battery charger with cable, four spare propellers, a propeller removal tool, a USB-C cable and a convenient carry case.
+Spare parts are also available for replacements if you ever have a crash.

 The Cetus Pro Brushless Quadcopter has strong brushless motors that power its four propellers, all guarded by protective propeller guards to keep them safe during frequent crashes.
-It's incredibly compact, measuring just 117 × 117 × 35mm and weighing only 45.8g with the battery included, making it suitable for indoor or outdoor flights.
+It's incredibly compact, measuring just 4.6 x 4.6 x 1.4 in (117 × 117 × 35 mm) and weighing only 45.8g with the battery included, making it suitable for indoor or outdoor flights.
 Plus, it offers three flight modes, including Acro, and three speed modes, allowing you to begin at a slower pace and gradually progress as your skills improve.

 Swipe to scroll horizontally